Women in the Victorian era

-The status of women in the Victorian era was often seen as an illustration of the striking discrepancy between the United Kingdom's national power and wealth and what many, then and now, consider its appalling social conditions.
-During this era, whose sobriquet refers to the reign of a female monarch, Queen Victoria, women did not have the right to vote, sue, or – if married – own property.
+Critical scholars have pointed to the status of women in the Victorian era as an illustration of the striking discrepancy of the United Kingdom's national power and wealth when compared to its social conditions.
+The era is named after Queen Victoria.
+Women did not have the right to vote or sue, and married women had limited property ownership.
 At the same time, women labored within the paid workforce in increasing numbers following the Industrial Revolution.
 Feminist ideas spread among the educated middle classes, discriminatory laws were repealed, and the women's suffrage movement gained momentum in the last years of the Victorian era.